Examples have audio.

 day

 Like English, Persian nouns have two forms; singular and plural.
 There are four different methods to make a noun plural.
-As a beginner, you must learn the first method, become familiar with the second method and simply go through the next ones just once.
+As a beginner, you need to learn the first method, become familiar with the second method, and simply have seen the other ones at least once.

-1- The easiest and most common way is to use the suffix “ها”.
-It can be used for all nouns, including the nouns that are often pluralized in other ways.
-You can pluralize any noun using this suffix, although for some nouns the other pluralization methods are considered more eloquent in writing.
+1- The easiest and most common way to make plurals is by using the suffix “ها”.
+You can pluralize nearly every noun using this suffix, although for some nouns the other pluralization methods are considered more eloquent in writing.

 گلها